Rachel8128/simple-load-more/README.md

 # simple-load-more
-Simple load more data using ajax and php
+Load more results from database using jQuery Ajax and PHP

 ##Usage
   Change database configuration file - includes/config.php